NicoVogel/docker-extension/README.md

 [![Build Status](https://travis-ci.org/NicoVogel/docker-extension.svg?branch=master)](https://travis-ci.org/NicoVogel/docker-extension)

 This project is a CLI to shorten the docker commands and compose multiple docker commands into one.
+This package targets developers for local use.
+The goal is to speed up docker usages in general.

 ## CLI commands